 The Trust recognizes its financial instruments when the Trust becomes party to the relevant contractual provisions.
 All financial instruments are initially recorded at their fair value including financial assets and liabilities originated and issued in a related party transaction with management.
-Financial assets and liabilities originated and issued in all other related party transactions are initially measured at their carrying or exchange amount in accordance with CICA 3840 Related Party Transactions.
+Financial assets and liabilities originated and issued in all other related party transactions are initially measured at their carrying or exchange amount.